slightlyoutofphase/staticvec/README.md

 - `union`

 were broken in a way by `rust-lang` PR #70107 that simply cannot be worked around at this time.
 If you rely on any of those functions, please continue using version 0.9.3 with a released-prior-to-June-3-2020 copy of the nightly compiler.

-Again, 0.9.3 would still be the latest version of this crate if it were the case that it were actually possible to do anything to fix the compilation error, but unfortunately that just is not the case right now.
+With that said, it **is** recommended that new users of the crate develop against 0.10.X, as it does at this point contain some features that never existed in 0.9.X as well as various general internal improvements over 0.9.X, and also of course can be used with up-to-date nightlies.

 A basic usage example: